threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid_solutions/any_flist/wiki/your_flist.md

    - **ssh key** : add your public ssh key `~/.ssh/id_rsa.pub`, if your flist supports using the ssh key from the env variables provided to allow future ssh access
    - **environment variables**: set environment variables on your deployed container, enter comma-separated variable=value For example: var1=value1, var2=value2.
 Leave empty if not needed
    - **Inetractive**:  choose whether you prefer to access to your container through the web browser (coreX) or not.
    - **IP version**: choose whether you prefer to access your ubuntu container using IPv4 or IPv6.
-If unsure, chooose IPv4
+If unsure, choose IPv4
    - **IP range**: Configure network to manually by choosing an IP range to use or the deployer can choose for you and generate an IP range automatically
    - **Network name**: a name for the network to deploy on,  if left empty it will be a generated name
    - **IP Address**: choose the ip address for your ubuntu machine.